StackOps/python-automationclient/docs/source/Device.rst

 Devices
 =======

-Urderstandig what is a Pool and why Devices?
+Understandig what is a Pool and why Devices?
 --------------------------------------------

 What is the pool?